SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs.md

 | Token | Defines a secret string and metadata that can be used to access an API. |
 | API definition | Defines the API.
 Including what tokens have access, the URL route and what action should be triggered. |

-To use the User-defined API functionality, you need the [DataMiner UserDefinableApiEndpoint](xref:UD_APIs_UserDefinableApiEndpoint) DxM.
-This module will be installed together with a DataMiner upgrade package.
-Do not uninstall this!
+To use this functionality, you need the [DataMiner UserDefinableApiEndpoint](xref:UD_APIs_UserDefinableApiEndpoint) DxM.
+This module is included in general DataMiner upgrade packages.

 > [!TIP]
 > To find how to change the settings and find the logging of the *UserDefinableApiEndpoint* DxM, see [DataMiner UserDefinableApiEndpoint](xref:UD_APIs_UserDefinableApiEndpoint).